RoshanTalimi/1040ma-stat-analyses-1/README.md

-# 1040ma-stat-analyses-1
+# Statistical analyses and visualization in R: I
-Statistical analyses and visualization in R: I
+Statistical analyses and visualization in R: I, 15 credits